-Panasonic LX100 versus Sony RX100 V
+Panasonic LX100 vs Sony RX100 V

-The Panasonic Lumix DMC-LX100 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in September 2014 and October 2016.
+The Panasonic Lumix DMC-LX100 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in September 2014 and October 2016.
 Both the LX100 and the RX100 V are fixed lens compact cameras that are based on a Four Thirds (LX100) and an one-inch (RX100 V) sensor.
-The Panasonic has a resolution of 12.7 megapixel, whereas the Sony provides 20 MP.
+The Panasonic has a resolution of 12.7 megapixels, whereas the Sony provides 20 MP.

 Body comparison: Panasonic LX100 vs Sony RX100 V